 This unusual, rare, montane fig, confined to Kinabalu and the highest point in the Crocker Range was first discovered by the Royal Society Expedition to Kinabalu in 1961.
 Only two collections were made, one from the eastern shoulder of Kinabalu above Poring and another at Mesilau.

-Note: the shape of the leaf in Corner’s drawing is not typical and the persistent stipules are not mentioned in the type description.
+Note: The shape of the leaf in Corner’s drawing is not typical and probably derives from an entirely different species.
+The typical leaf of F. virescens is very large with a cordate (heart-shaped base) not a cuneate (wedge shaped base).
+Also the persistent stipules typical of the terminal branches of F. virescens are not mentioned in Corner’s type description.
 See the photos below;

 GREEN LEAVED FIG Ficus virescens Corner (1962) SECTION: SYCOCARPUS

 Latin: Green – because the herbarium leaves of this fig dry greenish.

 Plant: A small tree of very wet montane forest with spirally arranged leaves.
 The branches grow upright and are bare apart from a spiral tuft of leaves at the far end giving a very distinctive appearance to the tree as a whole which is easily recognised.

 Leaves : The leaves are glabrous (without hairs) both above and below.
 The terminal tuft of leaves on each branch normally also holds persistent stipules which is unusual for tree figs.

 Fig. The figs are strongly ridged at the apex around the ostiole but not on the body of the fig itself.
 The figs grow in very dense clusters on the trunk on large rough projections or callouses from the base of the tree to at least 4 meters above ground (see photo) and ripen yellow brown.

 Similar species: Ficus albomaculata which may replace this fig in the hills south of the Sabah border.
 Both species are very rare and the dispersal agent is as yet unknown.